Skip to main content

 After merging:

-1. Confirm that GitHub Actions run successfully.
+1. The IDAM team will confirm that GitHub Actions run successfully.

-• Create a new feature branch.
+1. Create a new feature branch locally

 Step 8: Request Graph Permissions